 The Indiana Law Enforcement Academy (ILEA) is responsible for training and compliance for all police officers employed by law enforcement agencies in the state.
-Its mission is to prepare law enforcement professionals for service through rigorous, high-liability training to ensure the safety of the officers and the citizens they serve.
-Specific areas of instruction include criminal and traffic law, firearms, emergency vehicle operations, physical tactics, EMS awareness and human behavior.
-The organization provides basic, police chief and in-service training for nearly 600 departments with 13,000 officers statewide – which is no small task.
+Its mission is to prepare law enforcement professionals for service through rigorous, high-liability training to ensure the safety of the officers, and the citizens they serve.
+Specific areas of instruction include criminal and traffic law, firearms, emergency vehicle operations, physical tactics, EMS awareness, and human behavior.
+The organization provides basic, police chief, and in-service training for nearly 600 departments with 13,000 officers statewide.

 ILEA’s executive director Rusty Goodpaster recognized the organization needed to automate its manual processes with an effective system to manage every officer’s training from basic to yearly in-service requirements through retirement.

 Goodpaster has a big job.
 He not only oversees the academy’s training programs and processes while heading up the Law Enforcement Training Board, but also manages operational budgeting, legislation on training mandates and maintains regular contact with police chiefs and sheriffs across the state.
 Further, the importance of ensuring that law enforcement officers have met their in-service training requirement is the difference to the successful defense of an officer in litigation.

 With a growing list of job duties, an ever-growing workforce to train, and constrained budgetary resources, he knows it is imperative for the organization to automate its training processes to ensure officers are in compliance with state mandates.